angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 > {3}{R}: Destroy Experimental Frenzy.

-James, also known as ApeofJustice on the Doomsday Discord server, got 6th place in a MTGO challenge on April 14th, 2019 with {{Experimental Frenzy}} Doomsday.
+James, also known as ApeofJustice on the Doomsday Discord server, got 6th place in a MTGO challenge on April 14th, 2019 with :card[Experimental Frenzy] Doomsday.

 ## Current Decklist